andreuboix/ALN/README.md

   - Calculation of the determinant of the matrix A.
   - Calculation of the S= A^{T} * A symmetric matrix.
   - Calculation of the eigenvalues of any matrix.
-2. Pràctica 2:
+2. Pràctica 2:MATLAB
   - QR Decomposition.
   - Overdeterminate system resolution.
-  - Error yielded when calculating the solution.
+  - Error yielded when calculating the solution (still in progress).